 The program is modeled after traditional MBA programs, wherein a core curriculum is offered that all students take, and then they are allowed to choose a track or specialization.
 In the MSCFSM program, students complete a core curriculum which includes courses in computer forensics/cybercrime investigation, information security management, and ethics.
 Students then choose a specialization in either computer forensics/cybercrime investigation or IT auditing/fraud examination, both of which also require a field practicum (internship) with an appropriate public or private sector agency or organization.Admission Requirements

 Students accepted into the program will have graduated with a baccalaureate degree from a regionally accredited college or university or recognized university from abroad.
-Most students accepted into the program will have achieved a minimum overall undergraduate grade point average (GPA) of 3.0 on a 4.0 scale and will have earned a combined score of 320 or higher on the verbal and quantitative sections of the Graduate Record Examination (GRE) or a total score of 550 or higher on the Graduate Management Aptitude Test (GMAT).
-An Admissions Committee consisting of the Program Directors and a minimum of 2 affiliated faculty members screen applicants and make recommendations to the UAB Graduate School for admission into the program.
+Most students accepted into the program will have achieved a minimum overall undergraduate grade point average (GPA) of 3.0 on a 4.0 scale and will have earned a combined score of 305 or higher on the verbal and quantitative sections of the Graduate Record Examination (GRE) or a total score of 550 or higher on the Graduate Management Aptitude Test (GMAT).
+The three Program Co-Directors review each application and make a recommendation to the UAB Graduate School concerning admission into the program.

 Students seeking admission to the program will be accepted from undergraduate programs including criminal justice, computer science, electrical and computer engineering, MIS, IT, business, and accounting, as well as other science and social science fields.
 Students seeking admission to the program, regardless of specific undergraduate preparation, will have had formal exposure to the core areas of computer forensics – including cybercrime and its investigation; IT auditing/forensic accounting; fundamentals of computer and Internet literacy, probability and statistics, computer programming, networking, logic, discrete mathematics/logic, and information security management.
 Students lacking requisite backgrounds but who otherwise meet other admission requirements may be admitted on a contingency basis and required to take a series of prerequisite courses that allow them to develop the necessary backgrounds to be successful in the program.
 These courses include the following (or their equivalent): IS204 (Intro to Business Programming)/CS 201 (Intro to Object Oriented Programming); CS250 (Discrete Structures); AC200/201 (Principles of Accounting I & II); and AC304 (Accounting Information Systems).